SVGMath overview

 Comparison Stats

-There are different versions of SVGMath here for comparison.
+There are different versions of SVGMath here for comparison with each other, and with MathJax and KaTeX.
 The stats given here are roughly what I saw in my environment.
 There are many variables and your mileage will differ.

-All of the SVGMath examples mentioned here make use of lazy loading techniques, so that initial page load is as fast as possible.
-(MathJax has a lazy load option, which I am not using for these comparison tables.)
+All of the methods listed here make use of lazy loading of the math, so that initial page load is as fast as possible.
+(MathJax has a native lazy load option which I'm using here, while KaTeX does not, so I'm using my own implementation.)

-Cells with green background are the best, red is last.
+Cells with green background are the best, red is worst.

 This is the best version for performance.
 The resource use is low and the number of DOM elements is roughly 1/3 of those produced by MathJax or KaTeX.